mskccpatiented/contentaudit/guidelines/index.md

 Let's break those choices down in a little more detail.

 ### Content Offered
-For each piece of content we acquire, link to, or create, we should understand:
+-For each piece of content we acquire, link to, or create, we should understand:-

-* The need it meets in our audience
+* -The need it meets in our audience-
-* The specific things we need the audience to learn by engaging with the content
+* -The specific things we need the audience to learn by engaging with the content-

 ### Content Source
 Sometimes it makes sense for us to make new content to meet the needs of patients and caregivers, but sometimes we could choose a different approach: